Responding to flotilla attack, Petro expels Israeli diplomats

 Petro repeated his call for a global armed force — “an army for the salvation of the world” with the priority to liberate Palestinians — stating the force must be “bigger than that of the United States.”
 He also addressed U.S. troops, urging soldiers to “disobey the orders of Trump” and to “obey the orders of humanity.”

 When the U.S. State Department announced it would revoke Petro’s visa following the rally speech, he replied, “I don’t care.”
-Noting that revoking one’s visa for denouncing genocide showed a lack of respect for international law, a later post by Petro suggested moving the U.N. headquarters out of the U.S. due to U.S. actions violating international laws.
+Noting that revoking one’s visa for denouncing genocide showed a lack of respect of international law, a later post by Petro suggested moving the U.N. headquarters out of the U.S. due to U.S. actions violating international laws.